11 April, 2018

 How Does It Work?

-Similar to a Pass-the-Hash attack, the SMB relay exploits the challenge/response methodology of NTLM based authentication.
-Unlike most PTH attacks, where an attacker gathers the password hash of an account and tries to use it later, the SMB relay does its work as the authentication process is occuring.
+Similar to a Pass-the-Hash attack, the SMB relay exploits the challenge/response methodology of NTLM-based authentication.
+Unlike most PTH attacks, where an attacker gathers the password hash of an account and tries to use it later, the SMB relay does its work as the authentication process is occurring.
 This is the real beauty, because it means that these attacks bypass multi-factor authentication requirements and will work with NTLMv2.

 Here's a quick high-level description of how NTLM authentication works.